philipbelesky/groundhog/site/_documentation/flows.md

 {% include elements/component.html title='FlowCatchment' %}

-{% include elements/figure.html image='flows/model.jpg' alt='Image of the flows component used across two hypothetical landforms' %}
+{% include elements/figure.html image='model' alt='Image of the flows component used across two hypothetical landforms' %}

-{% include elements/figure.html image='flows/definition.jpg' caption='Grasshopper definition demonstrating how to use the flow and catchment analysis for Surface and Mesh form.' credit='Philip Belesky, for http://groundhog.la' %}
+{% include elements/figure.html image='definition' caption='Grasshopper definition demonstrating how to use the flow and catchment analysis for Surface and Mesh form.' credit='Philip Belesky, for http://groundhog.la' %}